 - Remove the aluminum angles from the storage bag and lay them next to pockets seen on the outer berm wall.
 These angles are built with a 90° angle.

 Spill berms typically come with the liner, aluminum angles, and storage bag.
-This helps to keep all your materials in one location so that berms can be quickly assembled and place in their required containment areas.
+This helps keep all your materials in one location so that berms can be quickly assembled and placed in their required containment areas.

 Learn more here.